agn453/Z280RC/README.md

 Now you have a working XMODEM (XM) command, use it to transfer files to the CP/M drive.
-You'll only need to use the /r (receive) or /s (send) options from now on if you have the XMZ280RC.CFG file on the current drive.
+You'll only need to use the /r (receive) or /s (send) options and maybe the /c (crc/checksum mode) from now on, if you have the XMZ280RC.CFG file on the current drive.

 To save you some time, I have prepared an image of my CompactFlash CP/M drive partitions (A: thru D:) which is populated with a large range